-Gordons Bay is an underrated swimming location along the Coogee to Bondi walk.
+Gordons Bay in Sydney is an underrated swimming location along the Coogee to Bondi walk.
 If you’re happy to walk down over some rocks, or walk around to where the Underwater Nature Trail starts – Stop 6 on the map – the calm bay is a crystalline oasis.
-Locals will tell you it’s like swimming on the Amalfi Coast in the Mediterranean, and on a calm day when the water is glistening like glass, it’s hard to argue.
+Locals say it’s like swimming on the Mediterranean's Amalfi Coast, and on a calm day when the water glistens like glass, it’s hard to argue.

 Thompson became Mayor of Randwick in 1873 and some people still refer to Gordons Bay as Thompsons Bay or “Thommos”.
 He built the original Cliff-Brook mansion, a Victorian Italianate-style dwelling built with a mix of rendered brick, sandstone quarried from the site and imported Italian tiles and finishings.
 You can see a picture of it on a sign as you walk up the stairs on the northern end of the bay, past the fishing club.

 The “Cliff-Brook” mansion was knocked down and replaced by a more modest home, “Cliffbrook” in 1921, which still stands nearby today.
 The owner of the new Cliffbrook, Sir Denison Miller, first Governor of the Commonwealth Bank, sold the foreshores of Thompson’s Bay to Randwick Council for 3000 pounds.

 The wooden framed ramps you can see rising from the beach are called skids and hold aluminium dinghies, or “tinnies”.
 They belong to members of Gordon's Bay Amateur Fishing Club and are one of the only places you can launch a boat into the ocean in Sydney’s eastern suburbs.